minetest-mobs-mods/nssm/README.md

 NSSM adds a wide variety of very hostile mobs, as well as new weapons, armours and foods.

-Ideal for single-player games !

-The mobs are destructive of their environment, a server-oriented configuration will be added in due course.

 This mod is a continuation of NPX Team's Not So Simple Mobs.
 Notes from the original README are available below.

 ## License